underdogX/underdogXbasic/README.md

-NOTE: this is a simple script, nothing advanced lol --ALSO--
-Might get kicked for using Fly mode in some games due to anticheat.
+NOTE: this is a simple script, nothing advanced lol, Fly mode may kick you sometimes due to anticheat.